The Recipe for a Fascinating Day

 I had initially recognized that there was something very different about Carlos and I by our encounters with everyone else we met on their path into the jungle and how they reacted to us.
 Every single person we came upon on our exit walk could not stop smiling at the two of us.
 People were grinning from ear to ear in silence upon meeting us.
 Maybe it was the inquisitive positive energy that we brought that they could unconsciously feel.
 Maybe it was because of the way we were glowing with giant smiles ourselves.
 Maybe it was the way that we were walking that made it very apparent that we were momentarily completely out of our minds.
 In any case, people seemed very happy to have come across us on their walk…

-Three dudes went into the jungle.
+Three guys went into the jungle.
 Three dudes very high on acid came back out.

 Step Six – Whisk in New Friends